Prometheus-X-association/t-ai-carisma/bb04-overview.md

 2. LOLA (Open Laboratory of Leaning Analytics): another laboratory prototype developed by LORIA/Université de Lorraine, originally intended for auditing AI algorithms, on data provided by French national education partners offering educational resources involving AI technologies.

-3. ALT-AI (AffectLog’s Trustworthy AI):  a commercial product developed by AffectLog to analyze the operation of AI algorithms on test data supplied by its customers.
+3. ALT-AI (AffectLog’s Trustworthy AI):  a commercial product developed by AffectLog for analyzing the performance and behavior of AI algorithms using test data provided by customers.
+It focuses on interpreting machine learning models, providing insights into feature importance, prediction outcomes, and fairness metrics.
+ALT-AI is designed to support organizations in understanding how their AI systems operate in real-world conditions, offering transparency and trustworthiness in AI-driven decision-making processes.

 ##  Challenges